-- Argument: makes arguments to support thesis and gives evidence (largest section of paper—the main body)
+- Argument: Discuss the reasons for your position and present evidence to support it (largest section of paper—the main body).

-- Refutation: shows why opposing arguments are not true or valid
+- Refutation: Convince the reader why opposing arguments are not true or valid.

 Toulmin is another strategy to use in a highly charged debate.
 Instead of attempting to appeal to commonalities, however, this strategy attempts to use clear logic and careful qualifiers to limit the argument to things that can be agreed upon.
 It uses this format:

-- Warrant: The statement that explains how the data backs up the claim.
+- Warrant: Explains how the data backs up the claim.
 Example: Government regulation works in other instances.

-- Backing: Additional logic and reasoning.
+- Backing: Additional logic and reasoning that supports the warrant.
 Example: We have lots of other government regulations on media.

 - Exceptions: This further limits the claim by describing situations the writer would exclude.
 Example: Where children are not involved in pornography, regulation may not be urgent.